Johnson Controls (JCI)

 » Johnson Controls CEO Discusses F4Q2010 Results - Earnings Call Transcript

-For those statements, the company cautions that numerous important factors, such as automotive vehicle production levels, mix and schedules, customer or supplier disruptions, energy or commodity prices, the strength of the U.S. or other economies, currency exchange rates, cancellation of or changes to commercial contracts, as well as other factors discussed in Item 1A of Part 1 of the company's most recent Form 10-K filing, which was filed November 23, 2010, could affect the company's actual results and could cause its actual consolidated results to differ materially from those expressed in any forward-looking statement made by or on behalf of the company.
+For those statements, the company cautions that numerous important factors, such as automotive vehicle production levels, mix and schedules, customer or supplier disruptions, energy and commodity prices, the strength of the U.S. or other economies, currency exchange rates, cancellation of or changes to commercial contracts, as well as other factors discussed in Item 1A of Part 1 of the company's most recent Form 10-K, could affect the company's actual results and cause its actual consolidated results to differ materially from those expressed in any forward-looking statement made by or on behalf of the company.

-Joining this morning is Steve Roell, our Chairman and Chief Executive Officer.
-Steve will give an overview of the third quarter.
-After that, Bruce McDonald, Executive Vice President and Chief Financial Officer, will give a more detailed review of the businesses and the financial review.
-And that will be followed with questions and answers concluding right at noon, Eastern Time.
+I'm joined this morning by Steve Roell, our Chairman and Chief Executive Officer, who will give an overview of the quarter.
+Bruce McDonald, Executive Vice President and Chief Financial Officer will come afterwards to give you more in-depth look at our business results and an overall financial review.
+And we'll conclude the call with questions and answers ending sometime around noon Eastern Time.

 And with that, I'll turn it over to Steve.

 Okay, thanks, Glen.
 Good morning.
 Well, actually on the call this morning, I'd like to start by first discussing our financial results for the first half of our fiscal year and the progress that we're making on various growth initiatives.
 And then I think we'll turn our attention to the second quarter performance, and both Bruce and I will have some comments on that.
 And then finally, we'll talk about the outlook for the remainder of the fiscal year, including what we know about global automotive production schedules and their impact on our results.